 7. Cable TV

-Fortunately, you have plenty of options for cheaper — even free — entertainment.
-Budget-friendly streaming alternatives to cable include:
+Fortunately, there are plenty of options for cheaper — even free — entertainment.
+For more, check out “17 Streaming Services That Are Completely Free.”

 8. Brand names when generics are available

 You walk into the grocery store and see two 16-ounce boxes of spaghetti.
-The Barilla costs $1.25 and the store brand costs 88 cents.
+The Barilla costs $1.99 and the store brand costs $1.30.
 You grab the Barilla and toss it into your cart.

 Why?
 For the love of all that is good and holy, why?

 Thrifty shoppers will almost always choose the generic over any brand name, unless the latter is on sale.
-Some might even accuse them of occasionally sacrificing a bit of quality simply to save a buck.
+Some might even accuse these frugal folks of occasionally sacrificing a bit of quality simply to save a buck.
 (And the accusers would be right.)